Evidence for the Resurrection of Jesus Christ, and Why Nothing is More Important

 Its important to realize that the first believers were also Jewish, and so the likely also continued to meet on the Sabbath – Friday evening evening to Saturday evening – to honor the Sabbath as God had commanded, and to commemorate God’s deliverance of the Jewish people from the hands of the Egyptians.
 So for Jewish Christians, both the Sabbath was honored, as well as gathering with the whole assembly of the church – Jews and Gentiles – on Sunday morning, to commemorate Jesus’ resurrection,- the key fact that set their faith apart from all others.

-The Resurrection of Jesus was the Central to the Early Church, the Movement that “Turned the World Upside Down”.
+The Resurrection of Jesus Christ was Absolutely Central to the Early Church, Which “Turned the World Upside Down”.

 In fact, this single event “turned the world upside down” and split history in half – A.D. and B.C.
 Despite nearly three centuries of severe persecution, the early Christian church grew like wildfire due to their rock-solid belief in the resurrection.
 No wonder — no one could refute it.
 The Jewish leaders couldn’t produce the body, and neither could the Romans.
 Everyone knew where the tomb was, and it was found empty by many eye-witnesses.
 And with hundreds of people alive who had SEEN Jesus after His resurrection, it was hard to argue this miracle of miracles.